Family Law · Divorce

 Calculating Divorce Home Equity

-Each component of this calculation can be disputed.
-The parties may disagree on fair market value.
-They may disagree on what costs of sale to include.
-In some cases, one spouse may argue that a portion of the equity represents separate property — pre-marital equity, an inherited down payment, or appreciation on a separately owned asset — that should be excluded from the marital estate before the division is calculated.
-Tracing those contributions requires documentation and legal analysis.
+Each component of the equity calculation can be disputed in Pennsylvania divorce proceedings.
+The parties may disagree on fair market value, particularly in volatile real estate markets or when comparable sales data is limited.
+They may disagree on what costs of sale to include, such as broker commissions, transfer taxes, or repair costs that would be required to sell the property.
+In some cases, one spouse may argue that a portion of the equity represents separate property that should be excluded from the marital estate before the division is calculated.
+These separate property claims often involve pre-marital equity contributed before marriage, an inherited down payment, or appreciation on a separately owned asset that was later titled jointly.
+Tracing those contributions requires documentation such as closing statements, gift letters, bank records, and legal analysis under 23 Pa.C.S. § 3501(a), which defines marital versus non-marital property.

 Appraisal Disputes